Main | Download | FAQ | Documentation

 A user can see this list by clicking on the MuteTab extension icon.

-There, they are given links to mute or perform other operations (individually or collectively) on the sound sources.
+There, they are presented with icons that can mute (individually or collectively) many sound sources.

 A similar menu is shown